 I had many preconceptions of the NT before visiting, believing a Northern Territory road trip would be tough-going; too hot, too long, too basic.
 I couldn’t have been more wrong.

 Yes, I nearly walked into the webs of some absolutely monstrous spiders, we met some rather odd characters and being sweaty was the new norm, however we stayed in some unbelievable luxury accommodation, experiencing iconic Northern Territory glamping, and went on some bucket-list adventures.
+The scenery is simple breathtaking; from the waterfalls of Litchfield National Park to the desert majesty of Uluru.
+As stereotypical as it sounds, a Northern Territory road trip allows you to experience the ‘real’ Australia.
 If you are adventurous at heart, Crocodile Dundee was part of your childhood, but you’re not willing to sacrifice your creature comforts, follow this 16-day luxury itinerary to explore Australia’s Northern Territory.

 For more myth busting, check out this excellent article on seven myths about the northern territory